A&P (short story): Lengel

 Manager of the local A&P, Lengel is a man who spends most of his days behind the door marked "Manager".
 Entering the story near the end, he represents the system: management, policy, decency, and the way things are.
 But he is not a one-dimensional character.
 He has known Sammy's parents for a long time, and he tells Sammy that he should, at least for his parents' sake, not quit his job in such a dramatic, knee-jerk way.
 He seems truly concerned even while he feels the need to enforce store policy.

 Queenie

 "Queenie" is the name Sammy gives to the gorgeous girl who leads her two friends through the grocery store in their bathing suits.
 He has never seen her before but immediately becomes infatuated with her.
 He comments on her regal and tantalizing appearance.
-She is objectified by 19-year-old Sammy, who notes the shapely contours of her figure and the seductiveness of the straps that have slipped off her shoulders.
-He also, however, clearly admires how her inappropriate attire defies convention.
+He clearly admires how her inappropriate attire defies convention.
 When Lengel chastises the girls for their attire, Queenie, who Sammy imagines lives in an upper-middle-class world of backyard swimming pools and fancy appetizers, becomes "sore now that she remembers her place, a place from which the crowd that runs the A&P must look pretty crummy".
 Sammy becomes indignant at Lengel's treatment of the girls and tries to help them save face by quitting his job.
 But Queenie appears not to notice and leaves the store promptly, diminishing the impact of Sammy's impulsive gesture.